tkav/create-ec2-instance/README.md

 ```
 Default values will be presented.
 Hit enter to confirm default values or set a new value.

+Optinally run with an argument to use default values (eg. `create-ec2 1`).

 ### ec2-login

 Run using: